apache/shardingsphere/document/current/content/manual/sharding-jdbc/configuration/config-yaml.en.md

 props: #Properties
-  sql.show: #To show SQLS or not, default value: false executor.size: #The number of working threads, default value: CPU count check.table.metadata.enabled: #To check the metadata consistency of all the tables or not, default value : true
+  sql.show: #To show SQLS or not, default value: false executor.size: #The number of working threads, default value: CPU count check.table.metadata.enabled: #To check the metadata consistency of all the tables or not, default value : false

 configMap: #User-defined arguments
   key1: value1